HIP-infrastructure/app-in-browser/README.md

 ## Getting and configuring `app-in-browser`
 1. Clone the repository with `git clone https://github.com/HIP-infrastructure/app-in-browser.git`.
 If you can see this `README.md`, it means you already have access to the repository.
-2. `cd`into the `app-in-browser` directory.
+2. `cd` into the `app-in-browser` directory.
+3. Run `cp .env.template .env` to copy the .env file from its template.
-3. If you are using `app-in-browser` on a system that uses a non-standard `MTU` value, you need to configure docker for this purpose.
+4. If you are using `app-in-browser` on a system that uses a non-standard `MTU` value, you need to configure docker for this purpose.
 Uncomment the following line of the `.env` file:
 ```bash
 MTU=1450
 ```